 OTHERS TO WATCH: Allentown Central Catholic (11, 12-12); Bayard Rustin (1, 16-11); Cardinal O’Hara (12, 5-17); Chartiers Valley (7, 17-8); Chester (1, 22-7); Dover (3, 14-11); Franklin Regional (7, 14-12); Gateway (7, 11-13); Hershey (3, 14-14); Hollidaysburg (6, 16-7); Lampeter-Strasburg (3, 17-12); Lower Dauphin (3, 11-11); Meadville (10, 26-2); Moon (7, 20-6); New Oxford (3, 14-12); Penncrest (1, 20-8); Springfield-Delco (1, 15-12); York (3, 8-14).

 Click below to visit our store!
 Use discount code "HOLIDAY" at purchase and save 10% off all orders of $50 or more.
 Now through Friday at midnight!

-Tag(s): Home High School Michael Bullock PIAA Rankings Schedule/Standings Catholic League Archbishop Carroll Archbishop Wood Bonner-Prendergast Ches-Mont American Great Valley Ches-Mont National Bishop Shanahan Public League A Martin Luther King
+Tag(s): Home Old HS Michael Bullock PIAA Rankings Rich's Page High School Catholic League Archbishop Carroll Archbishop Wood Bonner-Prendergast Ches-Mont American Great Valley Ches-Mont National Bishop Shanahan Public League A Martin Luther King